From Hell (film): Box office

 From Hell grossed $31.6 million in the United States and a total of $74.6 million worldwide.

 During its opening weekend, the film earned $11 million and finished in first place at the box office, beating Training Day, Riding in Cars with Boys and The Last Castle.
 It dropped into third place in its second weekend behind K-PAX and Thirteen Ghosts with $6.3 million.
 When Monsters, Inc. was released on its third weekend, From Hell would hold on with a 38% drop, ranking in seventh place and earning $3.7 million.

 In the United Kingdom, From Hell made $1.2 million in its opening weekend, putting the film in sixth place behind Monsters, Inc., The Lord of the Rings: The Fellowship of the Ring, Shallow Hal, Vanilla Sky and Gosford Park.

-Home video
+Home media

 From Hell was released by 20th Century Fox Home Entertainment on DVD and VHS on May 14, 2002.
 The DVD release consists of single-disc and two-disc directors' limited-edition versions.
 These versions are both THX-certified and the disc menus contain hidden Easter eggs.
 There is also a DTS 5.1 audio track on the DVD.
 On the limited edition release, the first disc features an audio commentary to listen during the movie and several deleted scenes.
 The second disc includes an interactive documentary called Jack the Ripper: 6 Degrees of Separation, an HBO special called A View From Hell, trailers for the film itself and Unfaithful, behind-the-scenes featurettes and more.
 On October 9, 2007, the film was released on Blu-ray.